cometbft/cometbft-rs/docs/spec/fastsync/fastsync.md

 #### **[TMBC-SEQ]**:

-The Tendermint blockchain is a list *chain* of headers.
+The CometBFT blockchain is a list *chain* of headers.

 #### **[TMBC-SEQ-GROW]**: